RobertCraigie/dotfiles/glide/blog.md

 Glide holistically solves these usability issues by supporting a TypeScript [config](https://glide-browser.app/config) that lets you do _anything_[^1] you'd like to.

 We can support APIs and functionality that will never be supported in web extensions as the security model is flipped.
-You—the end user—are responsible for writing the config code, so there is no reason to restrict what you can do.
+You—the end user—are responsible for writing the config code, so there's no reason to restrict what you can do.

 In the Glide config you can define custom [key mappings](https://glide-browser.app/keys), access the [web extensions API](https://glide-browser.app/extensions), spawn arbitrary [processes](https://glide-browser.app/api#glide.process), define [macros](https://glide-browser.app/api#glide.keys) and more.